 TCA believes in a partnership of primary health and public health systems of care with the substance abuse prevention and treatment system of care for the mutual benefit of patients.
 Americans need lower medical costs, access to affordable evidence-based services that can be sustained and thrive.
 Quality addiction services must be secured as part of any health care reform and be consistent with the Institute of Medicine Quality Chasm aims of being safe, effective, patient-centered, timely, and efficient.

 Principles for Substance Abuse Prevention, Treatment and Recovery as Part of Health Reform

-TCA recommends the Principles of Drug Addiction Treatment – A Research-Based Guide, National Institute on Drug Abuse, National Institutes of Health’s, Publication No. 00418 should be considered as part of the health care reform discussions for access, coverage, and management of care for both public and private financing and provision of addiction treatment services.
+TCA recommends the Principles of Drug Addiction Treatment – A Research-Based Guide, National Institute on Drug Abuse, National Institutes of Health’s, Publication No. 00418 to be considered as part of health care reform discussions for access, coverage, and management of care for both public and private financing and provision of addiction treatment services.

 - No single treatment for substance abuse disorders is appropriate for all individuals and effective treatment attends to multiple needs of the individual, not just his or her drug use.
 Treatment should be comprehensive and offer a continuum of quality services for the client/patient and his/her family.

 - Remaining in addiction treatment for an adequate period of time is critical for treatment effectiveness.
 Recovery from substance abuse can be a long process and frequently requires multiple episodes of treatment and should be treated as any other chronic disease.

 - Substance abuse prevention and treatment programs should be constructed and funded on evidence-based methodologies that are outcome based and meet performance measures.